trenter39/blackjack/README.md

 dated May 2023 and was created for university work. this desktop application follows the exact rules of actual blackjack.

-you can test it on your machine by installing pygame using
+you can test application on your machine by installing pygame using
 ```
 pip install pygame
 ```
-controls are simple and shows through every step.
+or run it via **.exe** file in _/dist_ directory.

-there are three main keys to control the flow:
+controls are simple and shows through every step. there are three main keys to control the flow:

-S - stand to give the dealer turn to get their cards,
+**S** - stand to give the dealer turn to get their cards,

-H - hit to get a card,
+**H** - hit to get a card,

-R - restart to start new game.
+**R** - restart to start new game.

 ![blackjack preview](https://github.com/trenter39/blackjack/blob/master/preview.png)